 - Hot and cold sweats

 - Abdominal cramping

 - Nausea, vomiting, and diarrhea

 In a regular detox process, the detoxification can last up to several weeks.
 Rapid detox can cleanse one's system of the chemicals that are addictive in just a few hours.
 There is a two day stay in the hospital so that the patient can be observed closely by medical personnel.
 Once this is over the patient is transferred to a recovery facility.
-For a safe detox method, call Legacy Freedom to learn about our Columbus OH drug rehab programs.
+For a safe detox method, call Freedom Detox to learn about our Charlotte drug rehab programs.

 Rapid detox works well for people who have failed many times to complete conventional programs designed for withdrawal.
 The rapid detox significantly reduces the discomfort opiate withdrawal brings.

 - Prescription painkillers